Comprehensive Guide to Home Replumbing in Maryland’s Largest City

 Average Cost Breakdown for Residential Plumbing Overhaul in Baltimore

-Baltimoreans can usually expect to pay around $5,000 to $15,000 for a full plumbing replacement.
+Baltimoreans usually expect to pay around $5,000 to $15,000 for a full plumbing replacement.
 Professional plumbers charge between $75 and $150 an hour, so labor costs comprise a big part of this cost.

 The cost of materials also greatly depends on whether copper or PEX piping is chosen.
 Copper is usually more expensive but lasts longer, while PEX is cheaper and easier to install.
 Also, older homes may have special problems, like old pipes hidden behind walls or under floors that need more work to access.